eye-division/madiacharya/_installations/3-a-walk-in-the-park.md

 title: A walk in the park
 _hide_content: true
 description_markdown: >-
-  A Walk in the Park at Angus Hughes Gallery, London, 2018
+  A Walk in the Park , 2018

   Dimension variable, for space H250 x W200 X L200 cm